Jitesh8260/Build-A-Thon-SKILLink-Frontend/README.md

-# 🚀 SKILLink – Skill Exchange & Learning Platform
+# 🚀 SKILLink – Skill Exchange & Learning Platform (FrontEnd)

 **SKILLink** is an innovative web platform built during the **BuildAThon Hackathon** to empower people to **learn, teach, and exchange skills**.
 Inspired by platforms like Udemy, SKILLink adds a unique twist by allowing users to **exchange skills directly**, making learning more practical, community-driven, and accessible.